SandraHKannerberg/animation-bootcamp/README.md

+# Animation Bootcamp
+Different exercises to practice css animations.
+Part of a continuing education program to specialize in frontend development, Frontend developer at Lexicon IT-Proffs (FE-24/25).

-# Animation-Bootcamp</br>
+# Techniques used

-Exercises to practise css animations - Lexicon IT Proffs FE-24/25, Frontend education
+HTML, CSS, animations.